Gamemackerel/HighThroughput-PCR-Batching/README.md

 From the values so far inspected from the hash returned by PcrBatcher, it seems that Pcr 1 and 2 should go in the same thermocycler using an extension time of 59.5 seconds; and within that thermocycler, PcrOperation 1 should be placed on a row close to 69 degrees C.

-There are a few other useful methods for {TannealCluster} and {ExtensionCluster} objects that you can find in the [yard generated documentation](https://gamemackerel.github.io/PCR-Batching/).
+There are other useful methods for {TannealCluster} and {ExtensionCluster} that you can find in the [yard generated documentation](https://gamemackerel.github.io/PCR-Batching/doc).

 [Source code available on github](https://github.com/Gamemackerel/PCR-Batching)